• Design of a new multipurpose church in the centre of historic church grounds

 Starting point

 The Church of Kiihtelysvaara from 1770 burnt down in an arson in 2018.
-To be built on the exact same place, the planned new multipurpose church will have a new kind of functionality with the parish functions also inhabiting the building.
+Built on the exact same place, the new multipurpose church has a new kind of functionality with the parish functions also inhabiting the building.

 Location

-The project of the new Kiihtelysvaara Church is unique in Finland, as the new multipurpose church will be built right where the old one was, in the centre of historic church grounds.
+The project of the new Kiihtelysvaara Church is unique in Finland, as the new multipurpose church was built right where the old one was, amidst historic church grounds.

 The church is located in North Karelia, about 50 kilometres from the Russian border.